It’s what we want most but have the least.

 But life doesn’t have to be complex if we understand a simple truth — the only aspects in our control are our perceptions, our actions, and willpower.
 When we focus on our thoughts and actions, the rest takes care of itself.

-The philosophy offers a thousand pearls of wisdom to help us improve our quality of life.
-I’ve condensed the most important ones into thirteen lessons.
+This is the core philosophy of Stoicism, which offers a thousand pearls of wisdom to help us improve our quality of life.
+I’ve condensed the most important ones in eleven lessons.